durban/choam/README.md

   - `choam-profiler`
   - `choam-docs`
   - (and all unpublished modules)
-- There is no backwards compatibility for "hash" versions (e.g., `0.4-39d987a`; these are not even SemVer compatible).
+- There is no backwards compatibility for "hash" versions (e.g., `0.4-39d987a` or `0.4.3-2-39d987a`;
+  these are not even SemVer compatible).

 ### Supported platforms: